Samizo-AITL/Samizo-AITL.github.io/portal/en/index.md

 A boundary domain where
 **abstract models are tested against real physical structures**,
-revealing the limits of simplification.
+revealing the limits of simplification and guiding design decisions toward MEMS.

 ---